Traditional BSN Pathway | Admissions

 Completion of 30 credit hours

-Applicants must complete at least 30 undergraduate college credit hours by the end of the Spring term during the school year of application.
-Any transferred college credit, credit earned during high school and credit earned through Advanced Placement testing will all be included in this total.
+Applicants must complete at least 30 undergraduate college credit hours by the transcript deadline.
+Any transferred college credit, credit earned during high school, credit earned through Advanced Placement testing, and graduate credit will all be included in this total.

 18 years old by first clinical course

-Applicants must be 18 years of age by September 1 of the autumn semester of their first year in the BSN program due to requirements of the first clinical course (NURSING 2271).
+Applicants must be 18 years of age by October 1 of the autumn semester of their first year in the BSN program.

 Prerequisites